 If you have seen Disney Zombies, you know all Zombies need a Z-band.
 So I made Z-bands for the girls, and they were so much fun.
 I found these green motion / sound activated bracelets on Amazon, which were perfect.
-As we walked through Disney, they flashed to the beat of music and to my kids motion.
-In loud areas, they glow constant.
+As we walked through Disney, they flashed to the beat of the music and to my kids’ motion.
+In loud areas, they glow constantly.
 These might very well be our new go-to bracelets for Halloween.

 To make them Z-bands, I used adhesive vinyl.
 I used the Freshman font and compressed it a little to make it taller for placement.
 If you don’t have vinyl, you can also look for a letter sticker.

 Then I added some self-adhesive rhinestones for a little bling.
 Pink for my cheerleader, green for Eliza and none for the baby because I was afraid of a choking hazard.

 So easy, less than 5 minutes and a whole night of fun.
 Plus, the batteries in the bands are still working so they can wear them again.

 Note – our Addison also wore a Z-band as her Zombie Flair because I didn’t want her to feel left out since they were so cool.

 I hope this post inspires you to create costumes for your little zombies.
 Happy Halloween!